Climate Change - A Quick Check

 Researchgate.net, Public Domain Each dot represents a 50 yr. progression.

-Is this correlation between climate change and pole movement just a coincidence or is it suggesting a real possibility ?
-“Analysis of the movement of the Earth's magnetic poles over the last 105 years demonstrates strong correlations between the position of the north magnetic, and geomagnetic poles, and both northern hemisphere and global temperatures.
+Is this correlation between climate change and pole movement just a coincidence or is it suggesting a real possibility?
+“Analysis of the movement of the Earth's magnetic poles over the last 105 years demonstrates strong correlations between the position of the north magnetic, and geomagnetic poles ….
 Although these correlations are surprising, a statistical analysis shows there is a less than one percent chance they are random …” (A. K. Kerton, 2009)

 Yet if everything currently known about climate change conspired to reach its maximum cold phase at the same time, it still wouldn’t be cold enough to explain the abrupt 1,200 year long plunge back to the near ice age temperatures during the Younger Dryas (12,700 to 11,500 years ago).
 What caused that abrupt plunge and equally fast recovery?
 Could it happen again?
 The simplest explanation is the sun.
 We’ve always been told the sun’s strength doesn’t change.
 It might be time to rethink that.